miscreant/meta/js/README.md

 will throw an exception if WebCrypto is unavailable.

-However, this library also contains a `PolyfillCrypto` implementation which can be passed as the second parameter to `SIV.importKey()`.
+However, this library also contains a `PolyfillCrypto` implementation which can be passed as the second parameter to `Miscreant.importKey()`.
 This implementation uses pure JavaScript, however is not provided by default because there are security concerns around its implementation.